Wednesday, May 26, 2010

 I went to Sepilok, Sandakan, Sabah from 17 to 26 of May, and stayed at Sepilok Bread and BreakfastSepilok RDC (Rainforest Discovery Center) is one of the best birding localities in east Sabah, it is an annual event host for Borneo Bird FestivalSepilok RDC is part of the Kabili-Sepilok Forest Reserve, which is recognized as one of the Important Bird Areas (IBA) by BirdLife International, Click HERE to find out more about the IBA.

-I had my bird watching activities mainly in Sepilok RDC, and spent a day in Sandakan Batu Lima for the magnificent water bird, the Oriental Darter.
+I had my bird watching activities mainly at Sepilok RDC, and spent a day at Sandakan Batu Lima for the magnificent water bird, the Oriental Darter.
 I have many lifers in this birding trip, which include three endemic species (namely the Dusky Munia, White-crowned Shama (18-May), Black and Crimson Pitta (20-May) ), and one endemic sub-species of Oriental Magpie Robin (adamsi), but I missed the star bird of Sepilok, the Borneo Bristlehead.
 In Sabah, Kinabalu Park has the highest number of endemic species of birds, and they are mainly montane species.

 On the first day of my visit to RDC, I was greeted by the Dusky Munia, it is a common bird in Sandakan, but endemic species in Borneo.